Exegetical Study Notes on the Greek New TestamentPDF eBook

 Situation - The problem addressed by John

 Most commentators agree that 1 John is a general epistle addressed to a loose association of congregations under John's pastoral oversight who are facing a test of faith.
 It is likely that these congregations are being seduced by a sectarian group that claims to possess a higher knowledge that strikes at the heart of the divine nature of Christ and his redemptive work.
 Clearly, doctrinal / ethical problems have developed in the churches addressed by this letter resulting in some members breaking fellowship, but continuing to influence those who remain.
-The particular issue prompting this secession is unclear, but it seems to be related to law-obedience in the Christian life, 2:4, how that is related to the person and work of Christ, 4:1-3, and realized in faith and love, 3:23.
+The particular issue prompting this secession is unclear, but it seems to be related to law-obedience in the Christian life, 2:4, how that is related to the person and work of Christ, 4:1-3, and realised in faith and love, 3:23.
 Defining this higher knowledge is fraught, given that John is focused on shoring up the faith of his readers, assuring them of their standing in Christ, rather than exposing the heresy they face.

 Wahlde argues that the heresy is perfectionism.
 The opponents have focused on the gift of the Spirit, of the present-day eschatological manifestation of the Spirit upon all who believe, a gift paralleled with Jesus' reception of the Spirit - ie., like him they are Sons of God.
-This gifting supersedes the need to address the received tradition since knowledge is inherent in the gifting; it supersedes the need to wrestle with the problem of sin and the need for applied ethics / love, since the gifting washes them clean of sin; it supersedes the need for church authority, or organization / ritual since the gifting makes church polity unnecessary.
+This gifting supersedes the need to address the received tradition since knowledge is inherent in the gifting; it supersedes the need to wrestle with the problem of sin and the need for applied ethics / love, since the gifting washes them clean of sin; it supersedes the need for church authority, or organisation / ritual since the gifting makes church polity unnecessary.